TianjiaoDai369/TianjiaoDai369.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge"></div><img src='images/HUST.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-During working in [Huazhong university of science and technology](https://www.hust.edu.cn), 6 projects have been granted as follows:
+During working in [Huazhong university of science and technology](https://www.hust.edu.cn), 9 projects have been granted as follows:

+5 projects were supported by national levels competitive research grants：

-7. Research on Key Technologies for Design Analysis and Testing Evaluation of Deepwater Bundled Pipes and Cables,
+1. Research on Key Technologies for Design Analysis and Testing Evaluation of Deepwater Bundled Pipes and Cables, funded by National Key R&D Program of China from Ministry of Science and Technology of the People’s Republic of China, (2026-2028), 280W
-6. Nonbonded flexible riser's structural failure analysis (industrial sponsored, China) (2025-2026)
-5. Design and Analysis of Lightweight Dynamic Cables for Deepwater Applications (research concil, China) (Ministryo f Natural Resources of the People's Republic of China) (2025-2027)
+2. Design and Analysis of Lightweight Dynamic Cables for Deepwater Applications, funded by National Key R&D Program of China from Ministry of Science and Technology of the People’s Republic of China, (2025-2027), 50W
-4. Fatigue mechanism study of dynamic umbilical applied in oil & gas industry (National Natural Science Foundation of China (NSFC), (2021-2023)
+3. Fatigue mechanism study of dynamic umbilical applied in oil & gas industry (National Natural Science Foundation of China (NSFC), (2021-2023), 24W
 - Responsible to develop a new method to consider fretting fatigue in the conventional fatigue life.
-3. Structural analysis of flexible pipes applied in oil & gas industry (Fundamental Research Funds for the Central Universities, HUST, 2019-2021)
-- Responsible to develop a new method to consider fretting fatigue in the conventional fatigue life.
-2. Dynamic response analysis of subsea power cable applied in oil & gas and wind turbine industry (Ministry of Science and Technology of the People’s republic of China, 2021-2022)
+4. Dynamic response analysis of subsea power cable applied in oil & gas and wind turbine industry (Ministry of Science and Technology of the People’s republic of China）（2021-2022)， 10W
 - Solve the power cable response under current load in a stochastic way.
 - Propose a new global configuration design for reducing the power cable response in shallow water.

+6 projects were supported by industry, city government or by state key laboratories at universities：

+1. Research and Application of Key Technologies for Subsea Wet-Mate Connectors and Bend Restrictors of Special Marine Cables (a Major Special Project of the Ningbo Municipal Science and Technology Bureau) (2022-2024）,20W
+2. Nonbonded flexible riser's structural failure analysis (China Offshore Engineering & Technology Co., Ltd, Shanghai, China) (2025-2026)，72W
+2. Power cable's structural analysis (State Grid Corporation of China）（2025-2026），30W
+3. Structural analysis of flexible pipes applied in oil & gas industry (Fundamental Research Funds for the Central Universities, HUST) (2019-2021) ,15W
+- Responsible to develop a new method to consider fretting fatigue in the conventional fatigue life.
+4. Research on Fretting Wear in Cables for Wind Farms (State Key Laboratory of Hydraulic Engineering Intelligent Construction and Operation, Tianjin University) (2022-2025) , 6W
-1. Fatigue life prediction of nonbonded flexible pipe applied in Xijiang (CNOOC, China) oil and gas field (industry sponsored) (2021-2022)
+5. Fatigue life prediction of nonbonded flexible pipe applied in Xijiang (CNOOC, China) (2021-2022), 10W
 - Perform global response analysis of flexible pipe under dynamic motion of FPSO and combined wave and current load conditions.
 - Develop a new method for the pipe fatigue life assessment when the annulus layer is wet or fully fulfilled with fluid, resulting in significant numerical analysis computation time saving.
+6. Fatigue damage prediction of nonbonded flexible pipe applied in Sabah (Wudi Hizen Flexible Pipe Manufacturing Co., Ltd) （2022）,19W
+- Communicate with flexible pipe supplier and determine the project scope
+- Support clients with more flexible numerical methodologies, resulting in significant cost saving and boosting efficiency for the experimental verification of fatigue damage prediction

 </div>